nickrmb/Intersection-Range-Querries/README.md

 ```
 Alternatively we can run `cargo test eip::tests::correctness -- --exact` to check correctness.
 It creates multiple random instances, applies the algorithm and verifies the result by comparison to a simple $\mathcal{O}(n^2)$ brute-force approach.

+For further information on the algorithm look at the report [eip.pdf](reports/eip.pdf).